 Calculate Your Own Responsibility

 To start your journey through the child support formula, you need a variety of information about income, taxes, and finances.
+You need:

-- any paperwork that documents disability or unemployment benefits,
+- Any paperwork that documents disability or unemployment benefits.

-- health insurance premiums,
+- Health insurance premiums.

-- child care costs,
+- A list of child care costs.

-- job-related expenses.
+- A list of job-related expenses.

-- If you have child support payments for other children,
+- If you have child support payments for other children, spousal support payments, or similar costs, also collect those.

 In addition to your personal information, you also need to enter the same data for the child’s other parent.